smiffy6969/razor-naff/README.md

 ```

 Installing is simple via bower in the command line, from your project root folder...
-The depnedancies required (rivets and sightglass) are both bundled in seeing as some tweaking is needed for naff.
+The dependancies required (rivets and sightglass) are both bundled in seeing as some tweaking is needed for naff.

 ```